osu-itis/ansible-github-enterprise/README.md

 This playbook assumes you are running GitHub Enterprise under SSL.

+## Requirements

+* This playbook has been tested with Ansible running Python 3.7+.

 ## Roles

 * `upgrade_ghe` - upgrade GHE to latest version (as determined by `ghe-update-check`)